TechDocsStudio/biel-docs/docs/installation/antora.md

 description: Add an AI chatbot to your Antora documentation site with this step-by-step guide.
 ---

-# AI chat widget for Antora
+# Ask AI chatbot widget for Antora

 Add an AI chatbot to your Antora documentation using Biel.ai's web components.
 The integration works with any Antora UI bundle and requires only adding a few lines to your templates.